 Go To a Historic Theater or Opera House

 Italy has many beautiful historic opera houses and theaters.
 Three of the most famous are Milan’s Teatro alla Scala, Venice’s Teatro La Fenice, and Teatro San Carlo in Naples.
 Winter is performance season for operas, classical music, and ballet so it’s an excellent time to attend a performance and see the inside of a theater.
-Check performance schedules and buy tickets on the Select Italy site.

 Tips for Visiting Italy in Winter

 - Don’t plan your schedule too tightly as you may encounter bad weather during your trip.
 If you’re traveling on regional trains, you can buy your tickets at the station, there is no discount for buying in advance.
 Just be sure to validate your ticket.
 Tickets for fast trains (frecce) between cities often cost less if booked in advance, however.
-Book tickets for fast trains online from Rail Europe.

 - During winter, you’re required to carry snow chains so if you rent a car, be sure to rent chains too.
 See more tips for driving in Italy.

 - These dates are holidays in Italy.
 Many stores and some sites and museums may be closed or have shorter hours so check in advance but there may be special events and festivities.
 December 8, 25, and 26.
 January 1 and 6.

 - Winter weather is milder along the coasts, especially in the south and on the island of Sicily.
 Inland places, especially in the north and center, usually get some snow.
 Many places experience the highest rainfall during November and December.
 See Italy Climate and Weather for more details.

 - In resort towns along the coast, many places close during winter.
 If you’re heading to the coast choose larger towns like Sanremo on the Italian Riviera or Trani on the Puglia coast.